 If you have any interest in electronics or constructing electronic or amateur projects, click here to follow their progress.
 For further information contact the secretary.

-During this Covid 19 shutdown, why not join us for our Good Morning net at 8:15am every morning or our Cabin Fever net at 11:00am every day on our 2m repeaters.
+Join us for our Good Morning net at 8:15am every morning, every day on our 2m repeaters.

-The next club meeting is to be held Tuesday 2nd June.
-Numbers will be limited to 10 persons.
-You can also join via Zoom.
+Our monthly club meetings are held on the first Tuesday of the month at 7:30pm.
+Numbers are limited at present, but you can also join via Zoom.
 To get the link or check attendance, contact the Secretary prior to the meeting.